-Welcome to Sex, Gender and Culture.
-In this course, we'll be examining the subtleties of sex, gender, and sexualities, both within our culture and cross-culturally.
+Welcome to the Sociology of Gender!
+In this course we'll be examining the subtleties of sex and gender, both within Western culture and cross-culturally.
 We'll begin by looking at the various ways that bodies, genders, femininities and masculinities are constructed in societies.
 We'll then look at the ways that gender is performed, complicated, blurred, and broken down.
-Finally, we'll learn about the complex and multiple facets of human sexuality, and how we form - and are given - identities that center around our sexual choices and expressions of gender.
+Finally, we'll learn about the complex and multiple interactions of gender and sexuality, and how we form - and are given - identities that center around our sexual choices and expressions of gender.